This is the multi-page printable view of this section. Click here to print.

 Detailed description

-EventCheck the events that occurred within the config map
+eventCheck events that occurred in the ConfigMap

-Account informationCheck basic information about the Account such as Account name, location, creation date and time
+Account InformationCheck basic information about the Account, such as name, location, and creation time.

 Metadata InformationCheck the metadata information of the ConfigMap

-Object InformationCheck the object information of the config map
+Object InformationCheck the object information of the ConfigMap

-• Binary Data’s value outputs the length value
+• Binary data’s value outputs the length value

 Table.
 ConfigMap detailed information items